About the Project

 Young Aurora's mission is to encourage, support, and showcase student-driven projects which address concrete humanitarian issues and offer solutions through innovative and sustainable approaches.

-Project proposals submitted to compete for AHP funding address a broad and diverse range of humanitarian issues identified in the vicinity of UWC schools and colleges and the African Leadership Academy, and often propose close collaborations with local communities.
+Project proposals submitted to compete for Young Aurora funding address a broad and diverse range of humanitarian issues identified in the vicinity of UWC schools and colleges and the African Leadership Academy, and often propose close collaborations with local communities.